-TASC Code BI0315124
+TASC Code BIO315124

-TASC Level Level 3
+TASC Level 3

 TCE Points 15

-TCE Standards N.A.
+TCE Standards N/A

-Pre-requisites Biology 2 (recommended) Physical Sciences 2 or 3 (recommended)
+- Biology 2 (recommended) - Physical Sciences 2 or 3 (recommended)

 Biology is the study of living things and their processes.
 It spans multiple levels from biomolecules and cells to organisms and populations.
-Successful Biology students develop a strong understanding of biological principles and critical thinking skills which enable them to analyse and interpret information and scientific experiments.